Using camelCase for component properties in Figma

 Rediscovering camelCase

-Much of my hype about Variants came from an appreciation for Dylan Field’s (Figma CEO) recognition of how rewarding it is for designers and developers to share the same language when building components.
+Much of my enthusiasm for Variants came from my appreciation for Dylan Field’s (Figma CEO) recognition of how rewarding it is for designers and developers to share the same language when building components.

 Yes, it’s been almost three years since that acknowledgement.
-We’re still missing a lot of advancements in our tools to make it work completely.
-But I look back at his announcement as a major breakthrough.
+We’re still missing a lot of advancements in our tools to make it fully work.
+But I look back on his announcement as a major breakthrough.

-And just when I was thinking about that, I realized that I could apply a developers’ naming convention to component properties.
-It would make my designs easier to translate into code, as well as address my naming dilemmas.
+And just as I was thinking about it, I realized that I could apply a developer’s naming convention to component properties.
+It would make my designs easier to translate into code, as well as address my naming dilemma.
 And that’s how I started using camelCase.

 What’s camelCase?

 Why is this naming convention common among developers?
 Most programming languages don’t allow spaces in identifiers (such as functions or variables), making them difficult to name with multiple words.
-To deal with that, people follow compliant naming conventions — like camelCase.
+To deal with this, people follow conforming naming conventions — such as camelCase.

 Why camelCase?

-Here’s how that same component property list reads when I use camelCase.
+Here’s how that component property list reads when I use camelCase.

 Much better.
 But why is that?

 As camelCase is a developer-friendly naming convention, they’re more likely to use identical names for the properties in code.
-If that happens, people can find and refer to them by the same name in both code and Figma.
-This eliminates misunderstandings, as you’re all pointing fingers at the same things.
+This way people can refer to them by the same name in both code and Figma which eliminates misunderstandings.

 It’s easy to stay consistent.
 No more capitalization or punctuation dilemmas; you can focus on the actual work.
-Plus, when the name is just one word, you can write it in lowercase, which means zero typing gymnastics.
+Plus, when the name is just one word, you can write it in lowercase, eliminating typing gymnastics.

 Readability-wise, it’s good enough.
-Sure, five word names might be difficult to scan.
+Sure, five-word names might be difficult to scan.
 But that’s not the case in most situations.
-And camelCase makes for short names because you don’t waste space for any separators between words.
+And camelCase makes for short names because you don’t waste space on any separators between words.

 Personal style guide

 After using camelCase for component properties for the last two years, I defined a style guide.
-Mind that this is what I use for personal projects.
-When working with a team, I follow their naming convention — and only suggest camelCase if it solves a problem.
+Note that this is what I use for personal projects.
+When working with a team, I follow their naming convention — and only suggest camelCase.

-2. For boolean properties, use “true” and “false” values.
+For boolean properties, use “true” and “false” values